Heart Burn

 Heartburn is a common complaint, although it can confuse with other chest-related illnesses, including:

-• Outpatient acid probe test (esophageal pH monitoring) An acid monitor placed on the esophagus and connected to a small computer that you can wear on a belt or shoulder strap.
-It measures when stomach acid returns to the esophagus and for how long.
+• Outpatient acid probe test (esophageal pH monitoring): An acid monitor on the esophagus measures acid reflux duration, connected to a small computer you wear.

 • Antacids These medications decrease stomach acid to relieve heartburn pain.
 Sometimes they can also help with stomach aches, indigestion, and gas.